Engaged Learning Center

 2018-19 Hendricks Fellows

 Congratulations to our three Hendricks fellows for 2018-19!

 Jake Gerard ('20) and his faculty mentor, Dr. Julia Angstmann.
 "Effects of an Urban College Campus on Indianapolis Wildlife"

 Cindy Cifuentes ('19) and Evynn Davis ('19) also with Dr. Julia Angstmann.
 "Indy Wildlife Watch: Impact of Vegetation Structure on Presence of Urban Wildlife"

 Congratulations to Megan Schroeder ('20) and her faculty mentor, Dr. Travis Ryan.
 Megan's research is related to Indianapolis salamander adaptation.

 2016-17 Hendricks Fellow

 Congratulations to Jacob Reeves ('18) and his faculty mentor, Dr. Julia Angstmann.
 Jacob is the inaugural Hendricks Fellow.
 His research project, the Butler Wildlife Watch, will capitalize on a variety of habitat types on Butler's campus to understand how animals utilize the campus ecosystem.
 His project will be a valuable addition to a city-wide Indianapolis Wildlife Watch program.
 Read more about Jacob's project.

-Questions?
-Contact Dr. Rusty Jones, Faculty Director of the Center for High Achievement and Scholarly Engagement.
+Contact Dr. Rusty Jones, Faculty Director of Engaged Learning.